stoneLeaf/timeflies-angular/README.md

 - and then the parent can potentially ask the child for a new submission if a server-side error came up, through an asynchronous stream (observable).

 It could have been done in other ways, but I thought this one was satisfying and furthered my practice of reactive programming.

+### Continuous deployment

+After deploying a back-end instance on Heroku, the next step was to find a host for this Angular client.
+Without much hesitation, I chose [GitHub Pages](https://pages.github.com/).
+This required a few build adjustments as Pages for a repository are necessarily accessible under a sub path.
+Specifically, the [base href](https://angular.io/guide/deployment#the-base-tag) has to be set accordingly in order for the router to work and URLs to be properly resolved.
+But as I soon discovered, [like others](https://github.com/angular/angular-cli/issues/6730), that was far from enough.
+After a few unsuccessful attempts, and various tweaks, I finally managed to have all the assets accessible.

+But I found it cumbersome and somewhat arbitrary to manually build and push to the GitHub Pages branch every time I deemed necessary.
+There were [great tools](https://github.com/angular-schule/angular-cli-ghpages) available to automatize that step but I wanted to go further.
+To that prospect, [Travis CI](https://travis-ci.com/) came to mind as I had already set it up on the back-end for continuous testing.
+But using it for build and deployment meant a more advanced configuration.

+The challenge which quickly arose was about the storage and retrieval of the *production* back-end API URL.
+It was not an option to hard-code it in an Angular's environment file as it certainly did not belong to the code repository.
+For a back-end, it is quite simple as the application can access environment variables.
+But for a front-end client being executed in the browser, it had to be done differently.
+After some research, I found an elegant solution in an [Angular issue thread](https://github.com/angular/angular-cli/issues/4318#issuecomment-318359461).

+Quite simply, before building the client, the API URL is retrieved from the build server environment variables, and injected in the Angular project environment file using [replace](https://www.npmjs.com/package/replace).
+As a result, the back-end API URL is only stored in Travis CI's environment variables.
+That was exactly what I had in mind and was quite pleased with the outcome.
+As I pushed to `master`, the code was, in that order, checked by the linter, tested in Headless Chrome, built specifically for GitHub Pages and then finally deployed.

 ## License